ozkary/web-engineering/README.md

   - What is Node.js
     - What is NVM
   - What is NPM and NPX
-  - Getting Started
+  - Exercise - Getting Started
     - Building a project via CLI
     - Single Page Application (SPA)
     - Full-Stack Application (FSA)
     - Common Features
   - Basics of React (components, state, props)
   - Virtual DOM and React's rendering process
   - JavaScript vs TypeScript
   - Writing markup with JSX

+- **GitHub for Process Management:**
+  - What is Git?
+  - What is GitHub?
+  - Version control with Git and GitHub
+  - Branching strategies and pull requests for collaborative development
+  - GitHub Actions for CI/CD
+  - Exercise - Create a project repository

+- **Deployment:**
+  - Deployment strategies for React applications
+  - Hosting options (Netlify, Vercel, AWS, etc.)
+  - Exercise - Deploy to Vercel

 - **Routing:**
   - React Router or other routing solutions
   - Single-page application (SPA) navigation